vish-n-u/fligh-Booking-App/README.md

 # Flight Booking application
 This project is node.js back-end code for a flight booking application that can create various entities like users, flightDates, fligtys, bookings and payments as well as perform various actions on them.
+User authentication is done according to oAuth 2.0 standards using jsonwebtoken, POSTMAN is used for
+Integration testing using REST API's.

 <br/>